edap/udk-2019-wintersemester-lines-from-rules/README.md

 # Lines from rules

 How little is needed to create a visual composition? this course focuses on how to obtain generative forms with the smallest amount of code possible.
-The students will code a set of rules and instructions to draw lines, squares, points and circles, with a particular eye on simplicity and readability.
+The students will code sets of rules and instructions to draw lines, squares, points and circles, with a particular eye on simplicity and readability.

 ![cover](img/cover-small.png)